test-bench/mruby-ruby-compat/Eventide-Progress.md

 - :white_check_mark: Changes had to be made to the test suite in order to pass, but library is usable under MRuby without symlinking
 - :heavy_plus_sign: The project required changes in order to work under MRuby, and a symlink is required in order to run under MRuby
 - :x: MRuby cannot be made compatible with the library at all
+- :grey_question: Library has not yet been assessed for MRuby compatibility

 All libraries with a :white_check_mark: or a :heavy_plus_sign: have a `mruby-compatibility` branch push to github.com/eventide-project.